Home / Resume / Hospitality / Resort Resume

 What is the best format for a resort resume?

-Use a clean, reverse chronological format.
-Keep it to one page and focus on guest service metrics, activity programming, and certifications.
+Use a clean, single-column, reverse chronological format.
+Keep it to one page and focus on guest service metrics, activity programming numbers, team size, and certifications so an applicant tracking system can parse them cleanly.

 Build Your Resort Resume Now